qoudri4re/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword -- a script that Displays lines containing the pattern “root” from the file /etc/passwd 15-countthatword --a script that Displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext -- a script that Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17-hidethisword -- a script that displays  all the lines in the file /etc/passwd that do not contain the pattern “bin”.